-The enduring question my research addresses is: when and how do governments produce more equity-enhancing policies?
+My research addresses the question of when and how governments produce more equity-enhancing and effective policies.
 With a focus on Latin America, I have analyzed policy areas that intersect social, health, family, gender and labor policy.
-My current collaborative research projects include: explaining variation in cash transfer policies (forthcoming in the Cambridge Elements series); design and analysis of representative surveys of attitudes toward cash transfers in seven Latin American countries (funded by the German Research Foundation DFG); analysis of policy efforts and outputs on domestic and sexual violence policies (as part of the Lancet Commission on Gender-Based Violence and Maltreatment of Young People, with partial funding from the German Ministry of Economic Cooperation and Development BMZ); and a project on detection, diagnosis and treatment of syphilis at the Colombia-Venezuela border (funded by the German Society for International Cooperation GIZ).
+My current collaborative research projects include: design and analysis of representative surveys of attitudes toward cash transfers in seven Latin American countries, with a focus on children (funded by the German Research Foundation DFG); analysis of policy efforts and outputs on violence against women (I am heading the policy section of the Lancet Commission on Violence Against Women and Children); and a project on enhancing the detection, diagnosis and treatment of the rising epidemic of syphilis at the Colombia-Venezuela border (funded by the German Society for International Cooperation GIZ).
+I teach graduate and undergraduate courses on Latin American politics and comparative welfare regimes.

-Our Lancet Global Health Viewpoint on linkages between cash transfers and intimate partner violence programming in Latin America is out, timed for the International Day to End Violence Against Women, November 25, 2021.
+Lancet Global Health Viewpoint, linkages between cash transfers and intimate partner violence programming in Latin America (2021).

 Here is our October 2022 commentary on the Bolsonaro government's record on gender-based violence policies, in the Latin America Advisor, published by the Inter-American Dialogue.